jvishnu40/jvishnu40.github.io/_posts/2018-04-14-Packer-Docker.md

 tags: 	    [docker, packer, jenkins, orchestration, security, iaac]
 #feature:   /assets/img/1_tsunami_udp_data_transfer.svg
 ---
 Docker is a tool for building application image and packer is a tool for creating golden image from single source configuration.
 So docker images can be built from both docker and packer.
-If you bake Jenkins then the image creation and uploading process will be automated.
+If you bake them with Jenkins then application image creation and uploading process will be automated.
 In this article, I have provided an infrastructure-as-code example to demonstrate the idea.

 <!--more-->